ABOUT

 Jerome_bonobo.jpg

-Jerome lives and works in Brooklyn, NY with two cats Pico and Ocki and has been teaching film on the faculty of the School of Visual Arts since 2001 and Feirstein Graduate School of Cinema since 2018.
+Jerome lives and works in Brooklyn, NY with his partner, his son Sasha, and two cats.
+He has taught at Feirstein Graduate School of Cinema since 2018.

 IMDB